-Arts administration encompasses a wide range of roles – from community arts promotion, to theatre and front-of-house work and festival organisation.
-There is no typical job profile and arts administrators may have marketing, advertising, publicity, market research or public relations roles.
-Alternatively, they may be responsible for general or financial administration, project management, accountancy or human resource management.
+Arts administration encompasses a wide range of roles – from community arts promotion to theatre work, front-of-house work and festival organisation.
+There's no typical job profile, and arts administrators may have marketing, advertising, publicity, market research or public relations roles.
+Alternatively, they may be responsible for general or financial administration, project management, accountancy or human resources.

-Irregular hours are common but there are advantages to the job; arts administrators can expect to be some of the first people to see a new show and they will be working alongside people who are very passionate about their jobs.
+Irregular hours are common but there are advantages to the job: arts administrators can expect to be some of the first people to see a new show and they will be working alongside people who are passionate about their jobs.

 - Government-funded arts councils of England, Scotland, Wales and Northern Ireland